burakuyar/MusicXMLConverter/README.md

 piece.writexml(outpath)  # you can also save the score to a file after calling the conversion method above
 ```

+You can refer to [demo.ipynb](https://github.com/burakuyar/MusicXMLConverter/blob/master/demo.ipynb) for an interactive demo.

 ##Installation

 If you want to install musicxmlconverter, it is recommended to install musicxmlconverter and its dependencies into a virtualenv.
 In the terminal, do the following: